ipfs-inactive/blog/content/post/83-go-ipfs-0.4.20.md

 The experimental AutoRelay feature can now detect NATs _much_ faster as we've reduced initial NAT detection delay to 15 seconds.
-There's still room for improvement but this should make nodes that have enabled this feature dialable earlier on start.
+There's still room for improvement, but this should make nodes that have enabled this feature dialable earlier on start.

 # 📜 Changelog